oss-for-surgtech/workshop-hamlyn2024/README.md

 The programme will be posted in May 2024.

 ## Call for posters
-We invite poster submissions to this workshop on Open-Source Software for Surgical Technologies.
+All attendees are invited to submit posters to this workshop on Open-Source Software for Surgical Technologies.
+We encourage posters that share (1) Open source software libraries and frameworks, (2) Medical and Surgical Software, (3) Open-source software sustainability, (4) case studies of existing software in new ways and combinations, (5) Protocols to handle clinical data for computer assisted surgical technologies, and (6) project summaries, methodological approaches, research findings, project summaries, and initiatives related to Open-Source Software for Surgical Technologies.
 Authors of the accepted posters will present and to discuss current progress, challenges and trends, and hopefully build together a community with engineers, researchers and clinicians from academia and industry.
-We are including awards for the best poster and runner up.
+We are also including awards for the best poster and runner up.
 Further details can be found [here](posters)

 ## Organisers